JErBerlin/mastergopher/README.md

 ## 📁 Structure

-Each directory represents a module or topic from the course, prepended by a digit made of the course day and the topic number for each day:
+Each directory represents a module or topic from the course, prepended by a digit for the course day and one for the topic number of that day:

 21_maps/